Cansera/rgbd-db/README.md

 ### Chair to Table Task Set Up

-Participants are asked to perform the chair to table task as follows:
+Participants were asked to perform the chair to table task as follows:

 - Participants start seated in the chair and move to the highchair (hight of 30") placed 16" away
 - Participants are instructed to move when prompted and wait on the highchair until the end of the recording